-In Xenophon’s Oeconomicus, Socrates is getting a farming lesson from Ischomachus, an estate manager held in high regard.
+In Xenophon’s Oeconomicus, Socrates receives a farming lesson from Ischomachus, a highly regarded estate manager.

 Socrates says that if you don’t know what the soil is capable of growing, how do you know what to plant or sow?